cback agents

 both the cback jobs db and jobs found within it, and secondly

-those that pick
+those that run

 jobs to perform as a unit of work from the db:

-[note] it is clear from reading the cback jobs document page, that agents that pick
+[note] it is clear from reading the cback jobs document page, that agents that

 jobs for execution,